 What is a webhook?

-A webhook is a endpoint URL that accepts a POST request so that one server can send data to another server securely.
+A webhook is an endpoint URL that accepts a POST request so that one server can send data to another server securely.
 Different web frameworks have different ways of creating POST request endpoints, so please refer to your framework documentation for guidance on how to set that up.
-The requests from Momentum are sent as JSON requests to your server.
+Momentum sends JSON requests to your server.

 How is a webhook secured?

-Since anyone on the web can send a POST request to your open endpoint, you need a way to verify the data coming in is trustworthy and from the correct source.
+Since anyone on the web can send a POST request to your open endpoint, you need a way to verify that the incoming data is trustworthy and from the correct source.
 This is where our webhook token comes in.
-In each request from Momentum to your servers, there will be a webhook token property passed with it.
+In each request from Momentum to your servers, a webhook token will be included.
 You can retrieve what your webhook token is via our Customer Success team.
-If you need to have the webhook token reset due to it being compromised, that can also be done via the Customer Success team.
+If you need the webhook token reset due to compromise, that can also be done through the Customer Success team.

 What does a webhook request look like?